Regulation

 • Adverse media alerts

-• Audit-proof documentation (BSI-audit-ready)
+• Audit-proof documentation (BSI-audit capable)

 4. Involve external service providers